 What kind of deadly dangers are there?

-In a study from 2017, decreasing phthalate exposure was associated with some recovery of semen and hormone levels, but not all values improved (4).
+In a study from 2017, decreasing phthalate exposure was associated with some recovery of semen and hormone levels, but not all values improved .
 This means that there is a high need for awareness and limited exposure to phthalates when trying to conceive.

 Polychlorinated Biphenyls (PCBs)

 The data on the PCB load in human sperm lacks in terms of studies.
 Especially the effects of PCB on the male human reproduction system.
 The data on the PCB load in human sperm lacks in terms of studies on the effects of PCBs on the male human reproduction system.

 Bisphenol A (BPA)

-A study from 2018 with 315 men showed that BPA exposure (detected in urine) is associated with an increase of the percentage of immature sperm cells and a decrease in sperm motility (7), this finding indicates that PBA can be harmful to sperm cell production and also to the DNA in the sperm that can be inherited to the offspring.
+A study from 2018 with 315 men showed that BPA exposure (detected in urine) is associated with an increase of the percentage of immature sperm cells and a decrease in sperm motility .
+Therefore, this finding indicates that PBA can be harmful to sperm cell production and also to the DNA in the sperm that can be inherited to the offspring.